vduseev/vduseev.github.io/_posts/2017-10-20-preserve-window-layout-plugin-for-intellij.markdown

 }
 {% endhighlight %}

-After we run this code IDEA will spawn a new instance of itself with the plugin installed by default.
-After we right click on the project (you will need a project to be created or open) and invoke context menu.
-We will see that *LayoutExporter* action appeared in this menu.
-If we click, we'll see a project name in the console output.
+After we run this code, IDEA will spawn a new instance of itself with our plugin installed by default.
+After we right click on the project (you will need a project to be created or open) and invoke context menu, we will see that *LayoutExporter* action appeared in this menu.
+Clicking this action will print a project name to the console output.

 Of course, we can assign actions to a different menu.
-For example, in `preserve-layout-plugin` actions are assigned to `WindowMenu`.
+For example, in `preserve-layout-plugin` actions are added to the `WindowMenu`.

 ## Window layout in IDEA
-Stepping into the actual logic we might ask ourselves where is the layout of current project stored in IntelliJ IDEA?
+Stepping into the actual logic, we might ask ourselves where is the layout of current project stored in IntelliJ IDEA?
 Turns out it can be stored in [two ways][sdk-about-projects]:
 * `directory based project`: in `workspace.xml` file under `.idea` directory
 * `file based project`: in `.iws` file in a project directory